JJ/hoborg/text/text.md

 It was stupid, of course.
 But nobody was there to tell me that at that moment.
 No, it didn't sink, Gummy, you moron.
 Can't you see it is right there.
-And please stop crying!
+Please stop crying!

 Rocking Manuel
 ---------------------